mateuszmatu/LCS/Object_LCS/README.md

 ![](https://github.com/mateuszmatu/LCS/blob/master/gifs/DG_animation.gif)
 # Todo
+Markup:
-Test on more data to check for robustness
+* Test on more data to check for robustness
-Implement 3D LCSs
+* Implement 3D LCSs

 # Important: This is still work in progress
 # Any feedback or suggestions are appreciated